-One big thing to keep in mind when sizing artwork for your logo: the final sizing is completely dependent on the logo artwork itself.
-So, while you can try out the recommendations below, you may need to tweak your artwork slightly based upon its layout and various elements.
+One important item to keep in mind when sizing artwork for your logo: the final sizing is completely dependent on the logo artwork itself.
+So, while you can try out the recommendations below, you may need to tweak your artwork slightly based upon the artwork layout and various elements.

 EDITING THE LOGO FOR YOUR BLOG (HEADER)

-Our themes have a max logo container width of 1100px, or 1200px.
-While you could upload a logo file that is this large, baring a specific design that is meant to span the width of a page, a logo that is this big edge-to-edge will look far too large within your theme.
+In these themes, the logo container widths range in size from 1100-1200px.
+While you could upload a logo file that is this large, baring a specific design that is meant to span the width of a page, a logo that is this big will look far too large within your theme.

 We think an optimal size for any logo is a width of 600-800px in width, depending on how tall the artwork is, too.
-However, if you are optimizing your blog for Retina displays, you should double the total width of any image you are uploading.
+However, if you are optimizing your blog for Retina displays and have enabled Retina settings in the theme, you should double the total width of any image you are uploading.
 Our Customizer features a space for you to upload your logo artwork for both standard displays (@1x) and Retina displays (@2x).
 It looks like this: